Trademark and Logo Usage Guidelines

-U.S. Department of Homeland Security has adopted and is using in commerce the E-Verify trademark (Mark).
+The U.S. Department of Homeland Security (DHS) has adopted and is using in commerce the E-Verify trademark (Mark).
 DHS has registered the Mark with the U.S. Patent & Trademark Office.
 Use of the Mark, without permission, is unauthorized and in violation of trademark law.

 If you would like to be authorized to use the E-Verify® Logo and Name, download the Guidelines and Licensing Agreement (PDF, 54.21 KB).
 You must meet certain criteria as prescribed in the Guidelines for using the E-Verify® Trademark.
 Please review the agreement, fill it out and return it to firstname.lastname@example.org.
 Upon receipt and approval of the Licensing Agreement, Department of Homeland Security will furnish the digitized logo files for use on websites and approved printed materials.

 For more information on E-Verify® Trademark usage, please e-mail email@example.com.